vickmuir/Backup/index.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-06-26"
+lastupdated: "2018-06-27"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}

 # Getting started with EVault Backup services

-Backups ensure that your data is safely stored outside of your device and protected if it's lost.
-EVault backup is an automated agent-based backup system that is managed through the EVault WebCC browser-based management utility, providing users with a method to back up data between servers in one or more data centers on the {{site.data.keyword.BluSoftlayer_full}} Network.
+Backups ensure that your data is safely stored outside of your device and protected if it gets lost.
+EVault backup is an automated agent-based backup system that is managed through the EVault WebCC browser-based management utility.
+EVault provides users with a method to back up data between servers in one or more data centers on the {{site.data.keyword.BluSoftlayer_full}} Network.
 Administrators can set backups to follow an hourly, daily, weekly, or custom schedule that targets full systems, specific directories, or even individual files.
-Extra plug-ins allow for compatibility with software like Microsoft Exchange and Microsoft SQL, and other types of third-party software, and enable users to complete a Bare Metal Restore, when necessary.
+Extra plug-ins ensure compatibility with software like Microsoft Exchange and Microsoft SQL, other types of third-party software, and enable users to complete a Bare Metal Restore, when necessary.

 ## Ordering EVault

-There are two ways to purchase EVault backup service.
+You can purchase EVault backup service in two ways.

 - Purchase EVault when you Order a Server
 - Purchase EVault as an Upgrade